US STOCKS-Stocks end stronger as investors look beyond mixed earnings

 The Dow Jones industrial average rose 88.68 points, or 0.49 percent, to end at 18,038.27.
 The S&P 500 gained 10.67 points, or 0.51 percent, to 2,107.96 and the Nasdaq Composite added 21.07 points, or 0.42 percent, to 5,035.17.

-"I do think there are valuation concerns, and some tech companies are trading at extremely high multiples," said Derek Hoyt, chief investment officer at Minneapolis-based KDV Wealth Management.
-"People need to be cautious about what they buy, but I don't think the situation calls for a 70 percent decline."
+"I do think there are valuation concerns, and some tech companies are trading at extremely high multiples," said Derek Hoyt, chief investment officer at Minneapolis-based KDV Wealth Management, adding he does not believe valuations warrant a major selloff.

-Major tech earnings on tap for Thursday include Amazon.com , which trades at over 400 times earnings, as well as Microsoft and Google.
+Beyond earnings, Wall Street remains motivated to invest in stocks due to the Federal Reserve's low interest-rate policy, he said.

 Yum Brands ended 3.95 percent higher after the restaurant operator said late on Tuesday it was recovering from a meat scare in China and expected a strong year-end finish.

-After the bell, eBay was up 5 percent after it posted March-quarter earnings above estimates and said its growth was hurt by the strong dollar.
-Facebook Inc posted its slowest growth in quarterly revenue in two years and its stock fell 2.1 percent in extended trade.
+After the bell, eBay was up 4.3 percent after it posted March-quarter earnings above estimates and said its growth was hurt by the strong dollar.

 On Wednesday, advancing issues outnumbered declining ones on the NYSE by 1,737 to 1,230, for a 1.41-to-1 ratio; on the Nasdaq, 1,483 issues rose and 1,267 fell for a 1.17-to-1 ratio favoring advancers.